Skip to main content

 However, a new body of research suggests that the standard definitions of complete and incomplete may not always tell the full story.
 Ongoing physical exams by your clinical team could help clarify your type of injury and potential for return of function.

-We even treat other paralyzing conditions such as:
+We even treat other paralyzing conditions:

 • Multiple sclerosisThis is when your immune system attacks the protective covering of your nerves, which can cause communication problems between your brain and your body.